Tino Sehgal: This situation (2007)

-ForThis situation (2007), Sehgal engaged the participation of a group of intellectuals.
+For This situation (2007), Sehgal engaged the participation of a group of intellectuals.
 They occupied an otherwise empty gallery space and interacted with each other and the audience through discussions of a set of memorised quotes while moving in slow motion between different positions and postures from art history in a games-like form established by the artist.

 This Success/This Failure (2007)

 In This Success/This Failure (2007) young children attempt to play without using objects and sometimes draw visitors into their games.

 This progress (2010)

 Exhibited at the Guggenheim Museum, New York, the artist empties Frank Lloyd Wright's famed spiral gallery of all art work.
 The museum visitor is met at the base of the spiral by a child, who asks a small group what they think progress is.
 As they begin their ascent up the spiral ramp the visitors continue their conversation until they are met by a high school student who picks up the conversation and asks further non-sequitur questions.
 Further still, they are met by a young adult and lastly an older adult who finishes their ascent to the upper-most point in the Guggenheim.